avigoldman/sparkpost-mail/README.md

 #### Send emails using Sparkpost as the SMTP server

 ## What is Sparkpost?
-tl;dr - Sparkpost sends up to emails for you.
-It's easy to get started.
+tl;dr - Sparkpost is a cloud email delivery service.
+It's easy to get started with either SMTP or their REST API.

-SparkPost, by Message Systems, offers companies of all sizes the same leading email platform trusted by the world’s largest email senders, without requiring them to install and manage their own email systems.
-It is available in two editions to meet the diverse email needs of companies of any size.
-SparkPost.com allows organizations to easily integrate pay-as-you-go email delivery into their web and mobile applications in minutes using a credit card.  -- Sparkpost
+SparkPost is the world’s #1 email infrastructure provider and the most performant email delivery service available.
+Our customers send over 3 trillion messages a year, more than 25 percent of the world’s non-spam email.
+Several SparkPost customers—including the largest social networks—send over a billion emails a day, making us the fastest-growing email delivery service provider on the market.

 ## Get Started with Sparkpost
 1. [Sign up](https://app.sparkpost.com/sign-up) for a sparkpost account